hpuhr/jASTERIX/README.md

                            disable.
   --frame_chunk_size arg   number of frames to process in one chunk, default
                            1000, use -1 to disable.
+  --data_block_limit arg   number of data blocks to process, default -1, use -1
+                           to disable.
   --data_write_size arg    number of frame chunks to write in one file write,
                            default 100, use -1 to disable.
   --debug                  print debug output